 - Third-party property damage

 While a third-party policy is enough to fulfil legal requirements, it is not enough to insure damages to your car.
-A Comprehensive plan includes the mandatory Third-party cover and the Personal accident cover, as well as offers the Own Damage cover.
+A Comprehensive plan includes the mandatory Third-party cover as well as offers the Own Damage cover.

 This means, if your car is damaged in a car accident, your insurance company will pay for the repairs as per the terms and conditions.
 A Comprehensive policy also offers an insurance cover against theft, fire, and calamities.
 Such policies are more expensive than a basic Third-party policy but offer extensive coverage.